 Want to escape the grueling workweek but still earn an income at the same time?
 This book details Ferriss’s transition from making $40,000 a year to $40,000 a month, all while working only four hours a week.
 The book’s step-by-step format will help you learn how to become a self-made success; plus there are useful tips on how to optimize your operations, such as using virtual assistants or eliminating excess work.

-“I’ve learned how corporate culture really begins and ends at the top, and the ethics and effort behind what it takes to ‘make it’ in America,” says Weinerman, co-founder of HR tech startup Stride and a Labs member at WeWork 205 Hudson St in New York City.
+“I’ve learned how corporate culture really begins and ends at the top, and the ethics and effort behind what it takes to ‘make it’ in America,” says Weinerman, founder of SecretSauce.
 “It’s a captivating read, with lessons that I continue to revisit years after finishing the book.”

-This book explores the timeless philosophy: You don’t know where you’re going if you don’t know where you’ve been.
-By analyzing various historical figures through time that have experienced notable successes, the book shows readers how to turn adversity into an opportunity.
+This book explores this timeless philosophy: You don’t know where you’re going if you don’t know where you’ve been.
+By analyzing various historical figures throughout time that have experienced notable successes, the book shows readers how to turn adversity into an opportunity.

-“Creating a company is not easy, but knowing how to manage fast growth is even more complicated,” says Nicolas Marsaud, co-founder of online publication Magic Office and a Labs member at WeWork 198 Avenue De France in Paris.
+“Creating a company is not easy, but knowing how to manage fast growth is even more complicated,” says Nicolas Marsaud, cofounder of online publication Magic Office.
 “This book is a fascinating and surprising study of the typical profile of entrepreneurs at the head of hyper-scaling companies.”